scipopt/gcg/doc/resources/devs/misc/dev-install.md

 # Advanced Installation {#dev-install}
+> This guide aims to help you with installing GCG as a developer.
+If you want to know what operating systems and compilers are
+> supported to install GCG, please consult @subpage compatibility.
+To prepare yourself, you should also check the @subpage known-bugs.

 # Installation using Git {#git-install}
+> For the following steps, you need to have Git installed on your system.
+If you want to let an automated installer
+> do the work for you, you can download it <a href="../installGCG.sh">here</a>.
+Note that you have to have your SSH key installed for it to work.

 ## Git prerequisites
+Please make sure that you have your ssh key saved in your Git account.
+Otherwise, you won't be able to clone or commit anything, since you have not authorized yourself.
 First, clone the git repo with

     git clone git@git.or.rwth-aachen.de:gcg/gcg.git [gcg-dir]